Testing for Nonlinear Cointegration under Heteroskedasticity: Monte Carlo Study

-Table \ref{tab:quadratic} shows the tests' rejection frequencies.
+Table \ref{tab:quadratic} shows the DNLS test's rejection frequencies.
 Similar interpretations like in Subsection \ref{subsec:MClinear} for the linear case apply here, too.
 In addition, we observe a decrease of empirical power relative to Table \ref{tab:linear}, plausibly due to the more complex model to be fitted.
-The loss is more moderate for the bootstrap test.

 Inspired by the application in Section \ref{sec:application}, we also consider a cubic cointegrating regression.
 We simulate from the model